Engn21/DeepLearning_Project/README.md

 Each Transformer Block consists of two main operations: Causal Self-Attention and Feed Forward Network (MLP).
 These two operations are supported by Layer Normalization and Residual Connections.

 ## Causal Self-Attention:
-Causal Self-Attention is the core mechanism that allows our GPT model to understand context and relationships between characters in a sequence.
-This section explains how it works in our implementation, connecting the mathematical foundations directly to the code.
+The main mechanism underlying the use of our GPT model to comprehend context and relations between characters in a sequence is Causal Self-Attention.
+This section describes its implementation in our implementation, relating the mathematical basis to the code.

-Within each Transformer Block, the first major operation involves normalizing the input through Layer Normalization and then passing it through the Causal Self-Attention layer.
-In our code, this entire flow is captured in a single line:
+The first operation in each Transformer Block is the normalization of the input by using Layer Normalization and subsequently running the input through the Causal Self-Attention layer.
+The following flow is represented in one line of our code:
 ```python
 x = x + self.attn(self.ln1(x))
 ```

-Let's break down what this line actually does.
-First, the current representation `x` is normalized via `self.ln1` to provide a more stable input for the attention mechanism.
-Then, the normalized input passes through `self.attn(...)`, which gathers contextual information from previous positions in the sequence.
-Finally, this newly computed information is added back to the original representation through a residual connection, preventing information loss as data flows through the network.
+The first step is that the existing representation, x, is normalized through the use of self.ln1 to give a more stable input to the attention mechanism.
+The normalized input is then sent through the self.attn(...) which collects contextual data of the past positions in the sequence.
+Lastly, the newly calculated information is back injected to the original representation by a residual connection avoiding information loss that would be experienced in the flow of data in the network.

 ---

-The tensor `x` entering this line contains the combined token and positional embeddings.
+The token and positional embeddings include in the tensor, which is the input to this line, x.
 Its shape is $x \in \mathbb{R}^{B \times T \times C}$, where B is the batch size (how many sequences we process in parallel), T is the sequence length (up to `block_size`, which is 128 in our case), and C is the embedding dimension (`n_embd = 768`).
 In practical terms, each token (character) in our sequence is represented by a 768-dimensional vector that encodes both its identity and its position within the sequence.

 ---